Guarded Command Language

 The Guarded Command Language (GCL) is a programming language defined by Edsger Dijkstra for predicate transformer semantics in EWD472.
 It combines programming concepts in a compact way.
 It makes it easier to develop a program and its proof hand-in-hand, with the proof ideas leading the way; moreover, parts of a program can actually be calculated.

 An important property of GCL is nondeterminism.
-For example, in the if-statement, several alternatives may be true, and the choice of which to choose is done at runtime, when the if-statement is executed.
+For example, in the if-statement, several alternatives may be true, and the choice is made at runtime, when the if-statement is executed.
 This frees the programmer from having to make unnecessary choices and is an aid in the formal development of programs.

 GCL includes the multiple assignment statement.
 For example, execution of the statement x, y:= y, x is done by first evaluating the righthand side values and then storing them in the lefthand variables.
 Thus, this statement swaps the values of x and y.

 The following books discuss the development of programs using GCL:

 Guarded command

-The guarded command is the most important element of the guarded command language.
-In a guarded command, just as the name says, the command is "guarded".
-The guard is a proposition, which must be true before the statement is executed.
-At the start of that statement's execution, one may assume the guard to be true.
-Also, if the guard is false, the statement will not be executed.
-The use of guarded commands makes it easier to prove the program meets the specification.
-The statement is often another guarded command.
+A guarded command consists of a boolean condition or guard, and a statement "guarded" by it.
+The statement is only executed if the guard is true, so when reasoning about the statement, the condition can be assumed true.
+This makes it easier to prove the program meets a specification.